 Step 13: Attach the Center Backrest Board and the Back Slats

-Attach this to your chair’s bottom backrest rail, line the top piece up, drill, then countersink before attaching.
-As much as possible, avoid using glue on your back slats since you might want to make some adjustments later on.
+- Attach this to your chair’s bottom backrest rail, line the top piece up, drill, then countersink before attaching.
+Avoid using glue on your back slats since you might want to make some adjustments later on.

 Step 14: Assemble the Seat Boards